RadionBik/ML-based-network-traffic-classifier/README.md

 * `datasets` contains utils to load/merge parsed `.csv` files, reassigns target classes (specific for my task).

 * `report.py` contains a class for evaluation of the classifiers, plotting confusion matrices and scores.
-WARNING: is broken, subject for fixing in future releases.

 * `classifiers.py` contain the wrapper class ClassifierHolder that stores a model, its search space.
 Extending with other algorithms is possible by updating the REGISTRED_CLASSES variable.